Halophilus/Close-My-Tab/README.md

 The popup displays the allotment remaining, the reduction factor, and the browser close probability as progress bars to allow the user to visually assess whether or not they're willing to gamble on a distracting tab.
 The popup display also provides the live time elapsed since the last distracting tab was closed as a sort of 'score' that the user might identify with and not want to interrupt.

 The time allotment remaining is also visualized on the icon itself.
 A fraction of the icon that represents the amount of time consumed from the daily allotment is darkened so that the user can keep track of their allotment without having to engage with the popup menu and risk catastrophic task-switching.

+## Future Direction

+Currently, the structure of this extension relies on on-the-fly evaluations of browsing behavior based on tab ID.
+This is not a very efficient/consistent way to design this app, as edge cases including rapid browsing/redirects often disrupt desired behavior (e.g., grace periods for research-based browsing).
+If I were to refactor this app, I would store all browsing history on a tab-by-tab basis and use that data to make decisions about how the extension should proceed.
+Currently, for the sake of my current application, this version works well enough to justify not modifying it further.
+However, for the sake of similar extension development, I may at some point make an engine to characterize browsing behavior to simplify future implementations of similar extensions.

 ## Installation